 Florida’s no-fault insurance law does not apply to motorcycles.
 If you get injured in a motorcycle crash, you must seek injury compensation from the at-fault driver.

 But if you were not wearing a helmet, the driver can push some blame for your injuries onto you.
-Florida uses pure comparative negligence to allocate fault after an accident.
-If a jury or claims adjuster allocates 40% of the blame for your head injury to your decision not to wear a helmet, you’d only receive 60% of your expected compensation.
+Florida uses modified comparative negligence to allocate fault after an accident.

 Schedule a Free Consultation With Our Port St. Lucie Motorcycle Accident Lawyers

 Even if you wear a helmet, a motorcycle crash can cause significant injuries.
-To discuss the compensation you can seek for your motorcycle accident injuries, contact Kibbey Wagner for a free consultation.
+To discuss the compensation you can seek for your motorcycle accident injuries, contact Kibbey Wagner Injury & Car Accident Lawyers Stuart for a free consultation.
 The firm’s Port St. Lucie motorcycle accident lawyers are here to help.